What To Say At The Proposal? October 30, 2018 – Posted in: Jewelry Blog

 Mark Twain once said that it took him at least 3 weeks to prepare an impromptu speech.
 Even with so much preparation, it’s almost a given that you’ll forget to say something you would have liked to.
 But here’s a thought you shouldn’t forget.
 Nobody ever complained that a speech was too short.
 Yes, say all the things you need to, and even in the right order if there is one.
 But don’t get bogged down.
 You haven’t won a Grammy and nobody has voted you president of anywhere.
 Keep it short(ish), but make your points.

 Tell her she makes you happy, and how much she means to you.
 Tell her that you can’t imagine your life without her.
-If it’s appropriate, tell her how your life is different with her in it.
+If it’s appropriate, tell her how your life is different (and better) with her in it.
 If you needed saving from yourself, and she’s the one who threw you the lifebelt, tell her that as well.

 Finally, and you’d be surprised how often this gets forgotten, actually ask her to marry you.
 And wait for her to say “Yes!”.